 A few weeks after the Jacksonville shows, on September 9, 1956, Elvis appeared on The Ed Sullivan Show for the first time, and from that point on his stardom rocketed to even greater national and international notice.

 See also at this website, “Elvis on The Road, 1955-1956,” and “Drew Pearson on Elvis, 1956,” a video with a brief background summary.
 Another Elvis-related story – “They Go To Graceland” – uses a July 2006 visit to Presley’s Graceland estate by U.S. President George Bush and visiting Japanese Prime Minister Junichiro Koizumi, as a segue into the history of Graceland, why it (and the Elvis Presley legacy) have become such a fan-based and tourist mecca, and how some big business interests have recently taken hold there.
-For other stories on pop music history, please visit the Annals of Music category page or the Home Page for additional story choices.
+For other stories on music-related topics, please visit the Annals of Music category page or the Home Page for additional story choices.
 Thanks for visiting — and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 29 February 2012